 How to use rust converter as part of a car restoration or maintenance project

 This is the second in a series of blogs on the four main corrosion-busting steps that typically feature in car restoration or maintenance projects.
 We have already looked at rust removal, and in this blog we cover rust conversion.
-In parts three and four we'll look at painting and rust proofing with wax.
+In parts three and four we'll look at using rust proofing paint and rust proofing with wax.

 You're removed the serious rot: what's next?

 We'll assume that you have removed serious corrosion, either through chemical or mechanical means as described in our rust removal blog.
 New metal has been welded in where necessary.
 So now it's time to deal with any remaining surface corrosion, which can be treated using a rust converter product prior to painting.

 First, let's ask the simple question: when is using a rust converter appropriate?
 The answer is when you have sound metal, but with surface rust still evident.
 The metal itself will be strong, but there will be an orange/ginger appearance as evidence that some corrosion is still present on the surface.